-When NBC won the media rights to the NBA for the 2025-2026 season, one of the big announcements was that the network was bringing in Michael Jordan in an undisclosed role.
-While many believed that His Airness wouldn’t be committing a lot of time to the situation, having him back in the current basketball landscape was a hook for many fans.
+When NBC won the media rights to the NBA for the 2025-2026 season, the network announced that it was bringing in Michael Jordan for an undisclosed role.
+The thought of having His Airness back in some capacity in the current basketball landscape made fans excited.
+However, Jordan’s role has been limited to a lone interview conducted several months ago.

 Advertisement

-And so far?
-Well, it hasn’t been much other than a lone interview conducted with the six-time NBA Champion several months ago.
-NBC has been milking the interview by dropping tiny 2-5 minute snippets from it every now and then to maximize their MJ content across multiple platforms.
-It’s not a bad idea in a vacuum, but it certainly rubbed a plethora of people the wrong way, including Charles Barkley.
+NBC has been milking the interview by dropping tiny 2-5 minute snippets from it now and then to maximize their MJ content across multiple platforms.
+It has certainly rubbed a plethora of people the wrong way, including Charles Barkley.

-The b-ball legend spoke about his unhappiness with the situation during a recent interview with SiriusXM NBA Radio.
-Chuck, who obviously has a history with Michael, admitted that he was truly excited to see that Jordan was coming back into the limelight.
-But seeing how things have played out, he’s pointing a finger of judgment at NBC for being misleading.
+During a recent interview with SiriusXM NBA Radio, Chuck, who obviously has a history with the Bulls legend, admitted that he was truly excited to see that Jordan was coming back into the limelight.
+But seeing how things have played out, he’s calling out NBC for misleading everyone.

 “I was excited.
 We need Michael Jordan affiliated with the NBA.
 But now you see this thing coming out with NBC, and you’re like, ‘Wait.
 Y’all did one interview like five months ago, and y’all gonna sprinkle it throughout the season?’
-Come on man.
-That’s disengenuous by NBC,” barked the Hall of Famer.
+Come on, man.
+That’s disengenuous by NBC,” said the Hall of Famer.

 “I’m so disappointed that the way that worked out.
 I talked to NBC.
 NBC actually offered me a contract.
 That’s just…it’s a bad look for NBC.
-It’s just a bad look plain and simple,” he added.
-While Barkley’s views are always up for debate, he’s right on the money in this situation.
+It’s just a bad look, plain and simple,” he added.

 “It’s just a bad look.
 Plain and simple”